-5.2.1 Overall Performance
+5.2.1 Overall Performance.

-We first evaluate the overall performance.
-Figure 7 shows the throughput normalized to that of PMFS.
-As shown in the figure, HiNFS achieves the best performance among the five file systems for all the evaluated workloads.
-Comparing HiNFS with PMFS and EXT4+DAX, HiNFS gains performance improvement by up to 184% (i.e., Fileserver), this is because almost all the writes in the Fileserver workload are lazy-persistent, and HiNFS asynchronously persists them to NVMM, thereby hiding the long write latency of NVMM behind the critical path.
-However, while EXT2+NVMMBD and EXT4+NVMMBD use the OS page cache to buffer the writes, we can see that only in one case (i.e., Webproxy) where they outperform PMFS and EXT4+DAX, due to the strong access locality exhibited in this workload.
-In contrast, they significantly underperform PMFS and EXT4+DAX in the rest cases, as the benefits of the DRAM buffer are offset by the overheads from the double-copy and the generic block layer.
-For the read-intensive workload, such as Webserver, EXT2 and EXT4 with NVMMBD show $3 \times$ lower performance than PMFS due to the unnecessary read copies between the DRAM buffer and the NVMM storage.
-Comparatively, we can see that HiNFS and PMFS achieve almost the same performance for the Webserver workload, demonstrating the benefits of eliminating the double-copy overheads.
+Fileserver.
+Comparing HiNFS with NOVA, PMFS, and EXT4+DAX, HiNFS gains performance improvement by up to 127%, this is because almost all the writes in the Fileserver workload are lazy-persistent, and HiNFS asynchronously persists them to NVMM, thereby hiding the long write latency of NVMM behind the critical path.
+EXT2 and EXT4 significantly underperform PMFS, NOVA and EXT4+DAX in this workload, as the benefits of the DRAM buffer are offset by the overheads from the double-copy and the generic block layer.

-The eager-persistent writes also causes the double-copy overheads.
+Webproxy.
+This workload has strong access locality, and EXT2+NVMMBD and EXT4+NVMMBD use the OS page cache to buffer the writes, we can see that only in this case can they outperform PMFS, NOVA, and EXT4+DAX.

+5We choose 1MB as the mean I/O size for two reasons.
+First, this is the default configuration of the Filebench benchmark.
+Second, we adopt this configuration from the Aerie article (Volos et al. 2014).
+Sensitivity to different I/O sizes is also evaluated in Section 5.2.4 and Figure 10.

+Fig. 7.
+Overall Performance.

+Webserver.
+Webserver is a read-intensive workload, EXT2 and EXT4 with NVMMBD show 3× lower performance than PMFS due to the unnecessary read copies between the DRAM buffer and the NVMM storage.
+Comparatively, we can see that HiNFS, NOVA and PMFS achieve almost the same performance for the Webserver workload, demonstrating the benefits of eliminating the double-copy overheads.

+Varmail.
 For the Varmail workload, we find that it contains a large part of synchronization operations.
 Moreover, all the writes in this workload are append operations, which cannot be coalesced in the DRAM buffer before the arrival of a synchronization operation.
-Therefore, we can see that HiNFS performs at par with PMFS due to that HiNFS bypasses the buffer for these eager-persistent writes.
-However, EXT4+DAX shows much lower performance than PMFS in this case.
+Therefore, we can see that HiNFS performs at par with PMFS and NOVA due to that HiNFS bypasses the buffer for these eager-persistent writes.
+The eager-persistent writes also cause the double-copy overheads, which account for the bad performance of EXT2 and EXT4.
+However, EXT4+DAX shows much lower performance than PMFS and NOVA in this case.
 This is because the Varmail workload contains many metadata operations, and EXT4+DAX still follows the cache-oriented methods for them, while PMFS follows direct access for both data and metadata.
+Different from PMFS, NOVA optimize metadata operations by placing index tree in DRAM and directly accessing metadata in NVMM, as a consequence, NOVA has the best performance amoung the six file systems in Varmail workload.